 - An online, searchable database of documents, maps and environmental resource inventories from the DEP as well as environmental organizations past and present, throughout NJ and the surrounding area.

 - A preservation-grade digital archive of scanned documents from DEP archives and collections from past decades, as well as index and archive relevant current documents that appear from time to time on the DEP website.

 - A searchable directory of organizations concerned with NJ environmental issues, including contact information and websites.

-New Jersey Digital Newspaper Project: Working in collaboration with Special Collections and University Archives, the New Jersey State Archives and the New Jersey State Library, this project will digitize at least 100,000 pages of archived newpapers published within the state, making them publiclay accessible and searchable on the web.
+New Jersey Digital Newspaper Project: Working in collaboration with Special Collections and University Archives, the New Jersey State Archives and the New Jersey State Library, this project will digitize at least 100,000 pages of archived newspapers published within the state, making them publicly accessible and searchable on the web./p>